miniwms/Mini-WMS/privacy_policy.md

 You remain in full control of your data.
 You can:

-- Disconnect your store at any time, which will remove the associated order and customer data from your device
+- Disconnect your store at any time, which will stop access to your store's sales orders and customer data.
-- Delete stored API credentials through app settings
+- Delete stored API credentials through app's "Setup -> System Parameters" screen.
 - Uninstall the app to permanently remove all locally stored data

 ---